a45hif/developer-docs/docs/liquidity-provider.md

 **Token Return**: When removing a position entirely:

-1. The liquidity accumulated to the position is credited to the user, the amounts depending on the current subnet token price.
-See [Dynamic TAO/alpha composition](#dynamic-taoalpha-composition)]
+1. The position's liquidity is converted back to tokens based on the current subnet price relative to your position's price range.
+See [Token Composition Scenarios](#token-composition-scenarios)
 2. Position is deleted from the system

 [See source code](https://github.com/opentensor/bittensor/blob/staging/bittensor/core/extrinsics/asyncex/liquidity.py#L127-L185)

-## Impermanent Loss Scenarios

-**Price Movement Effects**:
-- **Price Increases**: Position may end up with more TAO and less Alpha than initially provided
-- **Price Decreases**: Position may end up with more Alpha and less TAO than initially provided
-- **Out-of-Range**: Position becomes single-token (either all TAO or all Alpha)

-**Fee Compensation**: Trading fees earned can offset impermanent loss, potentially making the position profitable even with price movements.

 ## Tracking your positions